 The Impact of Plastics

-While some are recyclable, contamination issues and inadequate processing infrastructure result in many ending up in landfills or the environment.
+While some are recyclable, contamination issues and inadequate processing infrastructure, like misunderstanding recycling symbols, result in many ending up in landfills or the environment.
 Over time, plastics break down into microplastics, which can get into waterways, soil, and food sources, impacting ecosystems and human health.

 3. The Organic Waste Stream